Casa Ramon — tract homes in San Ramon (1976)

 4. The Plan 4 - 4 bedrooms, 3 bathrooms, 2,209 sq. ft.

-Casa Ramon today
+Legacy of Casa Ramon

 By late 1977, the model homes themselves went up for sale, priced from $81,500 to $96,500—a big jump from the preview prices of $56,950 to $67,950 just a year earlier.
 Still, the market showed no signs of slowing down, and the neighborhood quickly sold out.